cloud-elements/devportal/docs/elements/hubspot-crm/index.md

         GET /instances/<INSTANCE_ID>

 An Element Instance token and a User secret are required to execute one of our Hub API calls (e.g. `/hubs/documents/files` or `/hubs/crm/contacts`).
-For more information about Hubs, see [Hub API Docs](../../hubs/hub-docs)
+For more information about Hubs, see the Hub API docs in the navigation area.

 Pass tokens and secrets as basic HTTP Header values.